 - In the summer, mountain bikers claim the ski areas and 26 miles of trails.
 (Note: bikes are not permitted on the Sandia Peak Tram.
 You’ll have to drive up on the Sandia Crest National Scenic Byway.)

 - Just want to relax and enjoy a meal?
-A new restaurant opens at the top in Fall 2019.
+A new restaurant, TEN3. just opened to offer “an elevated dining experience.”
 Visitors will have a choice of options, including fine dining with a view.

 - Plan a trip in the evening to watch the sunset.
 Come at different times of the year to experience the peak in all seasons.
 My photos are from a morning in mid-November, when snowfall was just beginning.